vedantshinde/the-zen-escape/README.md

   - {{URL}} with your hostname as value (Eg. http://127.0.0.1:3000 or http://www.example.com)
   - {{password}} with your user password as value.
   ```

+  Check the [API Documentation](https://documenter.getpostman.com/view/13429515/TVev3jej#intro) for more details on the API usage.

 <b> API Features: </b>

 Tours List 👉 https://the-zen-escape.herokuapp.com/api/v1/tours